 New England Museum Association (NEMA)’s “Museums on the Move-the 100th Anniversary NEMA Conference” which was held on November 7-9, 2018 in Stamford, Connecticut.
 Mass Cultural Council Community Initiative staff was invited to speak (along with other Massachusetts cultural practitioners) at a panel session entitled “Cultural Crossroads and Intersections: How Collaborations, Creative Communities and Museums are Sparking Change.”
 Museums are driving change as the new heart and soul of creative communities, becoming the intersection where dynamic community connections are happening.
 This panel featured discussions around ArtWeek, a Massachusetts statewide program (administered by the Boch Center and sponsored in part by Mass Cultural Council), which in Spring 2018 worked with over 70 collaborators and 525 event hosts including many Massachusetts museums who are members of NEMA.
 The session focused on how collaborations of all kinds are lighting creative sparks and how museum can “think outside the gallery walls.”

-Detail of Agency’s Air Fare ‘P-Card’ Expenses in FY19
+Detail of Agency’s Air Fare and Ferry ‘P-Card’ Expenses in FY19

 |Date of Charge||Vendor||Dollar